 One can say that this is simply a feeling of awe or overwhelm, but no, I think it’s more than that.
 This sensation consist of several feelings other than just the feeling of awe.
 I also sense some kind of anxiousness, bewilderment, emptiness, resentment and even depression (ok this one is a bit extreme lol) at the same time.

 I then scrolled through the comment section, and found out that there were actually quite a lot of people who actually relate to this.
-And there was this one commentator that wrote this; “The feeling you’re talking about is the feel of ‘sublime’ described by Edmund Burke.
+And there was this one commenter who thoroughly explicates the idea; “The feeling you’re talking about is the feel of ‘sublime’ described by Edmund Burke.
 We reach it in the face of a pleasant experience that makes us feel insignificant, yet it provides us with a useful correction of how to view the world from a broader perspective.
 We can encounter it observing a powerful storm or like you pondering on monumental mountains.”